adachsoft/php-code-tools

 Preparing classes to be discoverable

-The tool relies entirely on Composer's static class maps.
-To make sure your classes can be located:
+The class-based tools rely on Composer autoload metadata.
+To make sure your classes can be located and read:

 composer dump-autoload -o